Haute Route Chamonix Zermatt

 Day by day program Haute Route Chamonix Zermatt “classic”:

-Meeting day: Meeting in Chamonix or Argentière in the afternoon to control together our gear, check the weather and drink a nice beer.
+Meeting day: Meeting in Chamonix or Argentière in the afternoon to check together with the guide your gear, the weather forecast for the week and drink a nice beer.

-1st day: We get the cablecar up to Grands Montets (3297m) from Argentière, ski down to the Argentière Glacier and climb up to the Col du Passon (3028 m).
-From here we ski down and traverse the le Tour Glacier and we reach the Refuge Albert I (2702 m).
+1st day: We get the cablecar up to Lognan (1972m) from Argentière and then the chairlift Herse up to 2588 m, ski down and then skins up to the Argentière Glacier and climb up to the Col du Passon (3028 m).
+From here we ski down and traverse the Le Tour Glacier and we reach the Refuge Albert I (2702 m), (or directly Refuge du Trient)

-2nd day: We climb up to the Col Superieur du Tour, we traverse thee Plateau du Trient, ski down on the Glacier du Trient,, climb up to the Col des Ecandies (2796 m) and we ski down to the Relais d’Arpette where we stay over night.
+2nd day: We climb up to the Col Superieur du Tour, we traverse the Plateau du Trient, ski down on the Glacier du Trient, climb up to the Col des Ecandies (2796 m) and we ski down to the Relais d’Arpette where we stay over night.

 4th day: Climb up to col Col de Roux (2804 m), ski down and climb up to Cabanne des Dix (2928 m).